smccue2019/hologram_reconstruction_prototype/README.md

 1. Background

-Core processing uses the HoloPy library from <Harvard Project>.
+Core processing uses the HoloPy library from a Harvard Project.
 HoloPy routines are used to build an image of animal or material by the process called "reconstruction".
 The routines "propagate" the interference pattern through a series of slices (these slice intervals are defined in code by the user) in conjunction with the known optical characteristics of the system to create the image.
-The demands that reconstruction places on computing resources is not trivial.
+The demand that reconstruction places on computing resources is not trivial.

 Batch processing consists of invoking the steps over a collection of